 When repairing appliances or systems that use fluid in their operation, you are likely to encounter rubber hoses.
 These are the rubber tubings that carry or circulate fluid or gas from one part of an equipment or system to another.

 However, without proper tools, working with rubber hoses can be frustrating and messy.
-But these 3 types of hose pliers make it easy to deal with hoses.
+But these 3 types of hose pliers make it extremely easy to deal with rubber hoses.

-When you need to repair a part of equipment but don’t want to disconnect the rubber hose carrying fluid, you can restrict the flow of the fluid by pinching off the hose.
+When you need to repair a machine and you don’t want to completely disconnect the rubber hose carrying fluid, you can restrict the flow of the fluid by pinching off the hose.
 One of the best tools for pinching off rubber hoses is the hose pinch off pliers.

 Hose clamping pliers come in different sizes.
 There are small ones for small hoses and bigger ones for larger hoses.
 Some come as a set with pliers of different sizes.
 Your choice really depends on the task at hand and your personal preference.